This page covers a new TeamCity server installation. For upgrade instructions, please refer to Upgrade.

 If you want to use the https:// protocol, it should be enabled separately and the process is not specific to TeamCity, but rather for the web server used (Tomcat by default).
 See also Using HTTPS to access TeamCity server

 The TeamCity server is a web application that runs in an J2EE application server (a JVM application).
 TeamCity server requires a Java SE JRE installation to run.

 TeamCity (both server and agent) requires JRE 1.6 (or later) to operate.
 Using latest Oracle Server JRE 1.7 is recommended (download page).
 It is recommended to use 32 bit installation unless you need to dedicate more memory to TeamCity server.
 Please check 64 bit Java notes before upgrade.

-The necessary steps to update Java installation depend on the distribution used.
+The necessary steps to update the Java installation depend on the distribution used.